alexjungaalto/FederatedLearning/README.md

 Federated learning (FL) enables decentralized training of machine learning models, eliminating the need to collect local datasets at a central location.
 This course teaches the application of linear algebra and calculus to analyze and design FL systems, addressing real-world applications such as weather prediction and healthcare.
-You will learn to formulate FL applications as optimization probems and solve them with distributed algorithms.
+You will learn to formulate FL applications as optimization problems and solve them with distributed algorithms.
 Students have the option to extend the course to 10 credits by completing a student project.
 This student project might be used to pilot ideas (e.g., for your doctoral research) and get peer feedback on them.

 To get a more concrete idea of what to expect, have a look at the  <a href="material/FL_LectureNotes.pdf"> draft for the lecture notes. </a>

 ## References
 <a id="1">[1]</a>